 The rating shows a service’s current compliance position, which means:

 - whether a service has a sanction or non-compliance notice

-The Commission rates performance based on the outcomes of a range of compliance activity, including assessments against the Aged Care Quality Standards.
+The ACQSC rates performance based on the outcomes of a range of compliance activity, including assessments against the Aged Care Quality Standards.

 Read more about the Service Compliance Rating.

 If you do not meet the Aged Care Quality Standards

 If the ACQSC finds that you do not meet the Standards, they may: